morvanabonin/design_patterns/README.md

 > **Encapsulate your varies**
 > Identify the aspects of your application that vary and separate them from what stays the same.
 >
-> * if some aspect of your code is changing , that's a sign you should pull it out and separete it
+> * if some aspect of your code is changing , that's a sign you should pull it out and separate it
-> * By separeting out the parts of your code that change, you can extend or alter them without affecting the rest of your code
+> * By separating out the parts of your code that change, you can extend or alter them without affecting the rest of your code
 > * This principle is fundamental to almost every design pattern

 | **Principle**           | **Pattern**           |